 The easy Piroshki dough is made using a bread maker's dough cycle.
 It's such an easy way to prepare yeast dough.
 Drop all the ingredients in, then press the dough setting, and you have yeast dough ready to go in 90 minutes!
 I bought a bread maker just so I can make easy yeast dough.

 Traditionally Piroshki are usually eaten with sour cream.
 I loved always eating them with ketchup, because all kids love ketchup!
-It’s the perfect after school snack, or eaten alongside a bowl of borscht.
+Everyone loves eating Piroshki, and this recipe is sure to be a family favorite.
 Bon Appetit! Приятного аппетита!

 Piroshki (Жареные пирожки)